WE HAVE MOVED!

 The Civil Service Commission sits as a judicial board to conduct hearings and investigations in accordance with Chapter 41.14 RCW; to hear and determine appeals or complaints from employees or applicants in such matters as may be referred to the Commission.

 The public Civil Service Commission meeting is held at 2:00 p.m. on the second Tuesday of each month, in the Training Room, Human Resources Building, 1229 W Mallon Ave, Spokane, WA 99260.
 If the office is closed for holiday, the meeting will be held the following day.
 If the meeting location is changed, the location will be posted on the website.

 - Deputy Sheriff-Entry Level

 - Communications Officer (Radio Dispatcher)

-INFORMATION FOR COMMUNICATIONS OFFICER (RADIO DISPATCH) - Spokane County Civil Service has teamed up with Public Safety Testing for the initial testing for our Communications Officer (Radio Dispatch) positions.
+INFORMATION FOR ENTRY LEVEL DEPUTY AND COMMUNICATIONS OFFICER (RADIO DISPATCH) APPLICANTS - Spokane County Civil Service has teamed up with Public Safety Testing for the initial testing for our Entry Level Deputy and Communications Officer (Radio Dispatch) positions.
 All applicants must register and test with Public Safety Testing before proceeding with a Spokane County Application.

-Please register for a Public Safety Test for Radio Dispatcher by clicking here.
+Please register for a Public Safety Test near you by clicking here.